ibm-cloud-docs/vmwaresolutions/shared/shared_overview.md

 # VMware Shared overview
 {: #shared_overview}

 The {{site.data.keyword.vmwaresolutions_full}} Shared offering provides standardized and customizable deployment choices of VMware® virtual data center environments.
-With VMware Shared virtual data centers, you can quickly and seamlessly migrate or deploy VMware workloads to the cloud, on IBM-hosted VMware infrastructure.
-IBM provides a self-service on-demand VMware cloud computing platform with VMware Cloud Director running on {{site.data.keyword.cloud_notm}}.
+With VMware Shared virtual data centers, you can quickly and seamlessly migrate or deploy VMware workloads to the cloud, on IBM-hosted VMware infrastructure. {{site.data.keyword.IBM_notm}} provides a self-service on-demand VMware cloud computing platform with VMware Cloud Director running on {{site.data.keyword.cloud_notm}}.
 This Infrastructure as a Service (IaaS) on-demand offering provides the option to use specific virtual CPU (vCPU), storage, vRAM, Network, and IP, as needed.

 VMware Shared has the following IaaS subscription service types: